getzola/zola/docs/content/documentation/themes/installing-and-using-themes.md

 ## Customizing a theme

-Any file from the theme can be overriden by creating a file with the same path and name in your `templates` or `static` directory.
+Any file from the theme can be overridden by creating a file with the same path and name in your `templates` or `static` directory.
 Here are a few examples of that, assuming that the theme name is `simple-blog`:

 ```plain